List of Andorra international footballers: List

-Appearances and goals are composed of FIFA World Cup and UEFA European Championship and each competition's required qualification matches, as well as numerous international friendly tournaments and matches.
+Appearances and goals are composed of FIFA World Cup, UEFA European Championship, UEFA Nations League, and each competition's required qualification matches, as well as numerous international friendly tournaments and matches.
 Players are listed by number of caps.
 If the number of caps is equal, the players are then listed alphabetically.
-Statistics updated following match played on 25 March 2019.
+Statistics updated following match played on 14 October 2025.